yozura/Ragdoll.Unity/README.md

-# Ragdoll_Test
+# 0912_Ragdoll
-About Ragdoll and Character Joint in Unity
+ about Ragdoll and Character Joint